-It's a cross phase network led by the Virtual School, and acts as a united community of school professionals to champion the outcomes for children in care.
+It's a cross phase network led by the Virtual School.
+It acts as a united group of school professionals.
+They champion the outcomes for children in care.

-From time to time, representative best practice groups are formed from the network to drive new initiatives.
+From time to time, representative best practice groups are formed from the network.
+Their aim is to drive new initiatives.
 In this way, all schools have a strong voice in Barnsley Virtual School developments.

 To book a place

-Attending the designated teacher networks will make sure you meet the legislative duty placed on schools to secure regular and appropriate training.
+Attending the designated teacher networks will make sure you meet the legislative duty placed on schools.
+They're required to secure regular and appropriate training.

-It's recommended that all schools send a representative to the events, even if they don’t currently have any children in care on roll.
-This ensures that all schools are kept up-to-date with current legislation and Barnsley Council protocols.
+It's recommended that all schools send a representative to the events.
+This applies even if they don’t currently have any children in care on roll.
+This makes sure that all schools are kept up-to-date with current legislation and our protocols.
 In this way, every school is prepared should a member of their school community be admitted to care, or they're requested to admit a child in care.

 The network welcomes designated teachers from schools in neighbouring authorities that have children on role who are in our care.